 Over the land, the surface albedo varies with wavelength and surface type.
 Areas of dark, dense vegetation have a low reflectance in the red and blue bands.
 Aerosols will make these regions appear brighter because they scatter the light as it travels back to the sensor from the surface.
 In the SWIR, the wavelength of the radiation is too long to be affected by this scattering by most particle types, and thus, provides a more accurate representation of the surface.
-Previous work by Kaufman et al. (1997) for MODIS has established a relationship between the surface reflectances in the SWIR, specifically the MODIS 2.13 μ m band, and in the red and blue bands.
-This statistical relationship is used to constrain surface reflectance in the visible range using the measured reflectance of several different wavelengths.
+Previous work by Kaufman et al. (1997) for MODIS has established a relationship between the surface reflectances in the SWIR, specifically the MODIS 2.13 $\mu$ m band, and in the red and blue bands.
+This statistical relationship is used to constrain surface reflectance in the visible range using the measured reflectance in the SWIR.
+VIIRS builds on this empirical work to assume ratios between surface reflectance of several different wavelengths.
 A process of elimination finds regions dark enough for these relationships to hold.
 A pixel must meet a series of criteria in order to be considered dark, thus preventing bright pixel (e.g., snow and sand) selection.
 The aerosol retrieval over land is described in Section 3.4.